Debbie Harry: 1981–1996: Solo work and acting

 Harry also appeared in film during this time, with a supporting part in Tales from the Darkside: The Movie (1990).
 From 1989 to 1991, Harry toured extensively across the world with former Blondie guitarist Chris Stein, Underworld's Karl Hyde, and future Blondie bassist Leigh Foxx.
 In July 1991 she played Wembley Stadium, supporting INXS.
 In 1991, Chrysalis released a new "best of" compilation in Europe entitled The Complete Picture: The Very Best of Deborah Harry and Blondie, containing hits with Blondie as well as her solo hits.
 The collection reached No.3 in the UK album chart and earned a gold disc.
 The album also included her duet with Iggy Pop of the Cole Porter song "Well, Did You Evah!" from the 1990 Red Hot + Blue AIDS charity album.

 In 1992, Harry collaborated with German post-punk band Die Haut on the track "Don't Cross My Mind" and released the song "Prelude to a Kiss" on the soundtrack to the film of the same name.
 She also released a cover of "Summertime Blues" from the soundtrack to the film That Night in Australia.
 Her fourth solo album, Debravation, was released in July 1993.
-The album peaked at #24 in the UK, but was less successful in the US.
+The album peaked at No. 24 in the UK but was less successful in the US.
 The album's first single was "I Can See Clearly", which peaked at No.23 in the UK and No.2 on the US dance charts.
 This was followed by "Strike Me Pink" in September.
 Controversy surrounded the latter track's promotional video, which featured a man drowning in a water tank, resulting in its being banned.
 US editions of the album feature two additional tracks recorded with prerecorded music by R.E.M.: "Tear Drops" and a cover of Skeeter Davis's 1961 hit "My Last Date (with You)".
 Also in 1993, Harry had a supporting role in a John Carpenter-directed segment of the anthology horror film Body Bags.